Center for Academic Excellence in Cybersecurity Education (CAE-CD)

 The CSE Department is designated as a National Center for Academic Excellence in Cybersecurity education, a program managed by the NSA's National Cryptologic School.
 The main goal of this program is to identify CS departments around the country that provide programs suitable for training students for professional careers that address cybersecurity challenges in both government and business.
 The key requirements for being designated are, first and foremost, a suitable set of courses that will allow students to acquire the knowledge and skills necessary for such careers.
 In addition, the department and the university must also meet other criteria such as practicing appropriate cybersecurity procedures in their day-to-day operations.

 The complete list of currently approved CAE institutions is available on-line.
 The NSA requires institutions to go through recertification as CAE-designated institutions every few years.
-We are currently (Jan.
-2022) in the process of applying for recertification for the BS CSE degree with a Specialization in Information and Computation Assurance (ICA) for an NSA CAE-Cyber Defense designation (CAE-CD).
+Our renewal was approved in May 2022 for the BS CSE degree with a Specialization in Information and Computation Assurance (ICA) for an NSA CAE-Cyber Defense designation (CAE-CD).
 The documents related to that are available on-line; access to those documents is limited; please contact ZLin at cse.ohio-state.edu if you are interested.

 Information Assurance Scholarship Program (IASP)

 One of the important benefits of being designated as a CAE-CD institution is that we can nominate students (must be US citizens) for scholarships for the CAE institutions.
 The scholarships are quite generous, provide internship opportunities with the NSA and some require the student to make a commitment to work for a specified period of time after graduation.
 Over the last several years, a number of our students have received this scholarship.
 For information about opportunities with the NSA, please see NSA Student Programs.

 Students who pursue the Information and Computation Assurance option of the BS-CSE program will